Acetanilide

 Acetanilide is the organic compound with the formula C6H5NHC(O)CH3.
 It is the N-acetylated derivative of aniline.
 It is an odourless solid chemical of leaf or flake-like appearance.
-It is also known as N-phenylacetamide, acetanil, or acetanilid, and was formerly known by the trade name Antifebrin.
+It is also known as N-phenylacetamide, acetanil, or acetanilid, and was formerly known by the trade name Antifebrin from Merck & Co. and Antikamnia from the Antikamnia Chemical Company.

 Preparation and properties

 Acetanilide can be produced by reacting acetic anhydride with aniline: